vclabsysbio/scRNAseq_DVtimecourse/README.md

 # Data Mapping

+Docker is provided (link to Docker)

-CellRanger V. 3.0.2 and human reference GRCh38-1.2.0 were used in these datasets
+[Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest) V. 3.0.2 and human reference GRCh38-1.2.0 were used in these datasets

 Running command as following